SPECFEM/specfem2d/README_MANUAL.txt

 see Morency & Tromp, GJI 2008.

 In section "# time step parameters":
-ISOLVER defines the type of simulations
+SIMULATION_TYPE defines the type of simulations
 (1) forward simulation
 (2) adjoint method and kernels calculation